 - Steps to restart your TV.

 - To reset the router, check your router manual for instructions.

 - If multiple wireless devices or electric equipment, such as microwave ovens, are used at home, it may affect the Wi-Fi performance of your TV.
 Power off these devices when not in use, or keep them away from your TV.

 - Electromagnetic interference may also occur depending on the location of the TV.
 If possible, change its location and check if the performance improves.

 Devices that may Cause Electromagnetic Interference Environments that may Cause Electromagnetic Interference

 - Locations where the walls, decks, or doors have metal surfaces

-If the router uses multiple frequencies (ex: 2.4 GHz, 5 GHz), try a different frequency.
+Some routers support multiple frequencies (ex: 2.4 GHz, 5 GHz), if your router supports this feature, try a different frequency.